kene111/curacel_test/README.md

 Even with the use of the keras-balanced-batch-generator the validation accuracy was still poor, yet this model performed better than the first model.

 ##### This also shows that the models over-fitted.

+3) Still working on a model with better results.

 ### Note:
 1) The dataset is imbalanced.
 In order to curb the imbalanced image data ( The maximum number of images per model used was 350, while the minimum  number of images per model used was 22 i.e some toyota models only had 22 images)